oredla/P3/readme.md

 <http://p3.orangeedward.xyz>

 ## Description
-The third assignment, P3, devloped with Laravel to provide a set of web developer's tools.
+The third assignment, P3, developed with Laravel to provide a set of web developer's tools.

 ## Demo